slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - career ecosystems, get back into them, reconnect.
 - reboot self confidence.
 Surround yourself with confident people.'

-Happy, Smart, and Useful
+- Happy, Smart, and Useful

-look at situations as systems. i help to create systems.
+- look at situations as systems. i help to create systems.

-> *'Custom tailor teams from project to project.
-Same team from same project is not the best option.'*
 -->